m-essam-s/LMS/README.md

 Thanks to the following individuals who have contributed to this project:
 - [*`Mohamed Essam`*](https://github.com/m-essam-s) | Team `Leader`

-## Contributing

-We welcome contributions from the community!

 ## Author✍️
 > ### **[Mohamed Essam](https://twitter.com/m-essam-s)** <[m-essam-s](https://github.com/m-essam-s)>